RULE 4. ARREST WARRANT OR SUMMONS UPON COMPLAINT

 (1) Warrant.
-If it appears from the complaint, an affidavit filed with the complaint, or from a written declaration made and subscribed under penalty of perjury by a licensed peace officer, that there is probable cause to believe that a criminal offense has been committed by the defendant, the magistrate must issue an arrest warrant to an officer authorized by law to execute it.
+If it appears from the complaint, or from an affidavit filed with the complaint, or from a written declaration made and subscribed under penalty of perjury, that there is probable cause to believe that a criminal offense has been committed by the defendant, the magistrate must issue an arrest warrant to an officer authorized by law to execute it.
 [Except as provided in subdivision (a)(2).]
 The finding of probable cause must be based upon evidence, which may be hearsay in whole or in part, provided there is a substantial basis for believing the source of the hearsay to be credible and for believing that there is a factual basis for the information furnished.
 Before ruling on a request for a warrant, the magistrate may examine under oath the complainant and any other witnesses produced, in which case the proceedings must be recorded.
 A magistrate who has not been admitted to practice law in this state may not issue a warrant until the complaint has been approved by the prosecuting attorney.
 If it appears to the magistrate from the complaint or other written evidence that the accused is likely to abscond before the prosecuting attorney can approve the complaint, and the magistrate so certifies on the complaint, the magistrate may issue a warrant without approval of the prosecuting attorney.

 (2) Summons.
 The magistrate may issue a summons in lieu of a warrant if the magistrate has reason to believe that the defendant will appear in response to it or if the defendant is a corporation.